HeuristicPerson/retroarch_overlays/README.md

     23 => custom

 This index have changed during time (e.g. custom used to be 22 and now --2020-- it's 23).
-So, if you see the emulated screen is not positioned correctly, I recommend you to go to official retroarch documentation and check the full list of values.
+So, if you see the emulated screen is not positioned/sized correctly, I recommend you to go to official retroarch documentation and check the updated list of values and their meanings.

 LED colors